Akbarsait/todayilearned/python/using-miniconda-python-windows.md

 # Miniconda configuration on Windows for Python
-Setting up a Miniconda in windows for Python development .
+Setting up a Miniconda in windows for Python development.

 1. Install Miniconda for Windows from [https://conda.io/](https://conda.io/).